Delay Update in determinant quantum Monte Carlo: Introduction

-It was pointed out that successive low-rank update of whole Green's function after each local update can be delayed as the determinant ratio calculation only requires diagonal part of the Green's function~\cite{alvarez2008new,nukala2009fast}.
-This is the so called delay update.
-In delay update, after each local update, one only keeps updating the diagonal part of the Green's function and record some intermediate vectors which will be useful in the final update of the whole Green's function.
+In fact, there is no need to update the Green's function immediately after each acceptance.
+It was pointed out that the successive low-rank updates of Green's function after each local update can be delayed as the determinant ratio calculation only requires the diagonal part of the Green's function~\cite{alvarez2008new,nukala2009fast}.
+This technique is known as the delay update.
+In the delay update approach, after each local update, only the diagonal part of the Green's function is updated, along with recording some intermediate vectors that are useful for the final update of the entire Green's function.
 The delay update has been successfully implemented in Hirsch-Fye QMC~\cite{alvarez2008new,nukala2009fast} and continuous-time QMC~\cite{gull2011submatrix}, and it can significantly reduce the prefactor of total computational complexity.
+However, those implementations only consider finite temperature and onsite interactions with $k=1$.
+How to generalize this to multi-site extended interactions with $k>1$ and to zero-temperature scenarios remains an incomplete task.
+Since a delay update with $k>1$ or applied in a zero-temperature case has never been considered in previous literature, its performance remains an open question and constitutes another objective of this paper.

-Those implementation only consider onsite interactions where only 1-rank local update is involved.
-In this work, we consider general cases where local update involve $k$-rank update, such that it can apply to strongly correlated electron models with extended interactions.
+In this work, we consider general $k$ delay update, such that it can apply to general strongly correlated electron models with extended interactions.
 We implement the general delay update in the framework of DQMC both in the finite and zero-temperature versions.
-The general delay update can be generalized to Hirsch-Fye QMC and continuous-time QMC straightforwardly.
+The general delay update can also be applied straightforwardly to Hirsch-Fye QMC, continuous-time QMC, as well as other QMC methods that involve the fermion determinant.

-The remain part of the article is organized as follows.
-In Sec.~\ref{sec:method}, we introduce the basic formalism of delay update.
-In Sec.~\ref{sec:results}, we compare the efficiency of delay update with conventional fast update on both Hubbard model and spinless $t$-$V$ model on a two dimensional square lattice.
-At last we make a brief conclusion and discussion in Sec.~\ref{sec:conclusion}.
+The remainder of the article is organized as follows.
+In Sec.~\ref{sec:method}, we introduce the basic formalism of the delay update.
+In Sec.~\ref{sec:results}, we compare the efficiency of the delay update with the conventional fast update on both the Hubbard model and the spinless $t$-$V$ model on a two-dimensional square lattice.
+At last, we make a brief conclusion and discussion in Sec.~\ref{sec:conclusion}.